Pipelines¶

 Test Sample¶

-Based on the selected data type, input the corresponding data and test it against the configured parsing rules.
+Based on the selected data type, input corresponding data to test against the configured parsing rules.

-- One-click sample retrieval: Automatically retrieves already collected data, including Message and all fields;
+- One-click sample: Automatically fetches already collected data, including Message and all fields.

 - Add: Can add multiple sample data (up to 3).